djspiewak/sbt-spiewak/README.md

 # sbt-spiewak [![Build Status](https://travis-ci.org/djspiewak/sbt-spiewak.svg?branch=master)](https://travis-ci.org/djspiewak/sbt-spiewak) [![Download](https://api.bintray.com/packages/djspiewak/sbt-plugins/sbt-spiewak/images/download.svg)](https://bintray.com/djspiewak/sbt-plugins/sbt-spiewak/_latestVersion)

 This plugin basically just exists to allow me to more conveniently setup my baseline SBT configuration, which has evolved somewhat over the years, and is also becoming quite unwieldy when solely represented in [giter8 format](https://github.com/djspiewak/base.g8).
+If you want to use this plugin with a *new* project, you should probably start from that template.

 If you generally agree with my opinions on how projects should be set up, though, then this is probably a really excellent plugin to base on!
 Between this plugin and my giter8 template, you can get a new Scala project up and running and publishing to Bintray or Sonatype within about five minutes.
 As an example, check out this quick screencast: